Showing posts with label Confident Woman. Show all posts

 Formal

-When invited to a formal occasion, the invitation usually includes a clue to the dress code, such as 'black-tie' or 'formal'.
-Usually fundraisers, galas, balls, and formal dinners require formal attire.
+When invited to a formal occasion, the invitation usually includes a clue to the dress code, such as "lack'tie' o' 'formal'.
+Usually, fundraisers, galas, balls, and formal dinners require formal attire.

-Formal dresses can be floor length or cocktail length, but not too short or too revealing.
-The fabric for formal dresses includes silk, brocade, lame (a metallic fabric) and jacquard.
-Dresses can be off the shoulder, strapless, or have thin spaghetti straps.
-Formal colors are white, black, red, gold and silver.
+Formal dresses can be floor-length or cocktail-length, but not too short or too revealing.
+The fabrics for formal dresses include silk, brocade, lame (a metallic fabric), and jacquard.
+Dresses can be off-the-shoulder, strapless, or have thin spaghetti straps.
+Formal colors are white, black, red, gold, and silver.
 Formal dresses should be one color and may have limited patterns.
-Remember the darker the color the more elegant you will appear.
-Formal dresses can be trimmed with rhinestones, embroidery or other accents.
+Remember, the darker the color, the more elegant you will appear.
+Formal dresses can be trimmed with rhinestones, embroidery, or other accents.

-It is important to make sure the color of your shoes match your dress.
-If you cannot find an exact match, the rule is the color of the shoe can match the hemline or be slightly lighter.
+It is essential to make sure your shoes match your dress.
+If you cannot find an exact match, the rule is that the shoe color can match the hemline or be slightly lighter.
 Formal footwear can be elegant high pumps or dressy sandals.

 Choose an elegant small evening bag that matches your shoe color.

-For a truly elegant appearance, understate your jewelry.
+For an exquisite appearance, understate your jewelry.
 Choose a simple necklace and earrings, and keep bracelets to a minimum.

 Semi formal

-For a semi formal occasion, choose a cocktail length (short dress) or dressy pants paired with a jacket.
-The fabric can be the same as for formal dresses; however, semi-formal fabric can includes taffeta, chiffon, and other fabrics that flow.
+For a semi-formal occasion, choose a cocktail length (short dress) or dressy pants paired with a jacket.
+The fabric can be the same as for formal dresses; however, semi-formal fabrics can include taffeta, chiffon, and other flowing fabrics.
 Avoid fabrics that cling to your shape and dresses that are too revealing.

 Weddings

 Choosing a dress for a wedding has only one unbreakable rule.
-“No one wears white except the bride.”
+"No one wears white except the bride."
 Other than that, dressing for a wedding will depend on the formality of the wedding.
-If the couple is being married at a park with a barbeque reception, the dress will be much different from attending a formal reception at a hall or hotel.
-Unless the reception is casual, a cocktail dress, elegant pants, or full-length dresses are acceptable.
-Good etiquette is to choose an outfit that compliments your beauty, but will not draw attention away from the bride.
+If the couple is getting married at a park with a barbecue reception, the dress will be much different from attending a formal reception at a hall or hotel.
+Unless the reception is casual, a cocktail dress, elegant pants, or a full-length dress is acceptable.
+Good etiquette is to choose an outfit that complements your beauty, but will not draw attention away from the bride.
 Other than that, buy a dress that is fun and looks good on you.